IFINCA TERMS & CONDITIONS

 4.6.
 Affiliate.
 The term “affiliate” as used in Section B.4 means (i) if a natural person, any grandparent, parent, spouse, in-law, or the issue of any of the foregoing; (ii) if an entity, (a) any person or entity directly controlling, controlled by, managed by or under common control with such person or entity, (b) any person or entity owning or controlling five percent (5%) or more of the outstanding voting securities of such entity, or (c) any officer, director, partner, employee, agent, or representative of such entity.

-5.1. iFinca Fee; Prices.
-Importer shall pay iFinca the iFinca Fee.
-The total iFinca Fee shall be provided upon placing an Order using the Technology. iFinca reserves the sole right, without restriction, to change the iFinca Fee from time to time and to make any final decision regarding pricing in all matters pertaining to the terms of this Agreement.
+5.1.
+Service Fee; Prices.
+Importer shall pay iFinca the Service Fee.
+The total Service Fee shall be provided upon placing an Order using the Technology. iFinca reserves the sole right, without restriction, to change the Service Fee from time to time and to make any final decision regarding pricing in all matters pertaining to the terms of this Agreement.

 5.2.
 Payment.
 The provisions in this Section B.5.2 shall control to the extent of any inconsistency with those in Section A.3.

 5.2.1.
 When Due.
-The iFinca Fee and any other payments due to iFinca shall be made in U.S. Dollars ten (10) days from Shipping Date or five (5) days after Shipping Confirmation, whichever is sooner.
+The Service Fee and any other payments due to iFinca shall be made in U.S. Dollars thirty (30) days from the ship date of the Coffee Product to Importer’s client on the Technology.

 5.3.
-Invoices. iFinca’s invoice to Importer (the “Invoice”) shall be delivered via the Technology, email or other means acceptable to the parties and shall include: (i) a description of the Coffee Products; (ii) the quantity and price of the Coffee Products ordered, including the total iFinca Fee; (iii) the Carrier and the Shipping Date; (iv) the Payment Instructions; and (v) any other pertinent instructions or requirements that do not conflict with this Agreement and which iFinca may require from time to time.
+Invoices. iFinca’s invoice to Importer (the “Invoice”) shall be delivered via the Technology, email or other means acceptable to the parties and shall include: (i) a description of the Coffee Products; (ii) the quantity and price of the Coffee Products ordered, including the total Service Fee; (iii) the Payment Instructions; and (iv) any other pertinent instructions or requirements that do not conflict with this Agreement and which iFinca may require from time to time.